 However, I think a lot of us hear the word ‘meditation‘ and feel a little overwhelmed by it!

 I used to feel the same way.
-But my mindset changed when I came to see meditation as a resource, a tool to help me be better at being me.
+But my mindset changed when I came to see my 10 minutes of meditation as a resource, a tool to help me be better at “being me”.

-I’m still full of questions though, and I know that many of us are…
+I’m still full of questions though, as I know that many of us are…

 Now – let’s get to the Q&A…

 On Meditation and Enjoying the Little Things